oschwengers/bakta/README.md

 ### Output

-Bakta provides detailed information on each annotated feature in a standardized machine-readable JSON file:
+Bakta provides detailed information on each annotated feature in a standardized machine-readable JSON file `<prefix>.json`:

 ```json
 {